 Sl.no Programs

 1. Quantitative Aptitude (with focus on questions from top recruiters) (16 Hours)

-•

--

-••

-•

-6
+a) Number System

+Classification of numbers

+Divisibility tests

+Power cycles and remainders

+Factors and multiples

+Applications of HCF and LCM

+b) Profit and Loss, Partnerships and Averages

+Basic terminology in Profit and Loss

+Partnerships

+Averages and weighted averages

+Mixtures and alligations

+c) Time and Work

+Working with different efficiencies

+Pipes and cisterns

+Work equivalence

+Division of wages

+d) Time, Speed and Distance

+Basics of Time Speed and Distance

-•
+• Relative Speed

--

--

--

--

--

-Divisibility tests Power cycles and remainders Factors and multiples Applications of HCF and LCM b) Profit and Loss, Partnerships and Averages Basic terminology in Profit and Loss Partnerships Averages and weighted averages Mixtures and alligations c) Time and Work Working with different efficiencies Pipes and cisterns Work equivalence Division of wages d) Time, Speed and Distance Basics of Time Speed and Distance Relative Speed

-r
+Problems based on trains

+Problems based on boats and streams

+Problems based on Races

+e) Percentages, Simple and Compound Interest

+Percentages as fractions and decimals

+Percentage increase / decrease

 Simple interest and compound interest

 Relationship between simple and compound interest

 f) Permutation, Combination and Probability

 Fundamental counting principle

 Basics of permutation and combination

 Computation of permutation

 Circular permutation

 Computation of combination

 Probability

 g) Logarithms, Progressions, Geometry and Quadratic Equations

-Logarithms
+• Logarithms

-• Progressions - Arithmetic, Geometric and Harmonic
+Progressions - Arithmetic, Geometric and Harmonic

 Geometry

-Mensuration
+• Mensuration

 Quadratic equations

 2. Verbal Reasoning (with focus on questions from top recruiters)- (8 Hours)

 a) Reading Comprehension -

 • Eyespan

 Speed reading techniques

 Types of questions

 Comprehension strategies

 b) Sentence Correction -

 Subject-Verb Agreement

 Parallelism

 Modifiers

 Pronoun Antecedent Agreement

 Verb Time Sequence

-Comparison
+• Comparison

 • Determiners

-Prepositions
+• Prepositions

 c) Vocabulary -

-Etymology of words

-• Prefix and suffix
+Etymology of wordsPrefix and suffix

 Memory techniques to remember words

 Synonyms and antonyms

-Analogy
+Analogy A September Completion and Barry Loughles

 d) Sentence Completion and Para Jumbles -

-•
+ontones completion sinch blank and dealth 11 1

 entence completion - single blank and double blank

-questions
+questions • Parajumbles Moving and anabored jumbles

-Parajumbles - Moving and anchored jumbles
+3 • Parajumbles - Moving and anchored jumbles Logical Passoning (with focus on questions from top recruiters) - (8 Hours)

-3 Logical Reasoning (with focus on questions from top recruiters) - (8 Hours)
+ی Logical Reasoning (with focus on questions from top recruiters) - (8 Hours)

 a) Coding and Decoding, Series, Analogy, Odd Man Out and Visual Reasoning

 Coding and decoding

 Number and alphabet series

+•

-Analogy
+- Analogy

-Odd man out
+- Odd man out

-Visual Reasoning
+- Visual Reasoning

--

-b) Data Arrangements and Blood Relations
+- b) Data Arrangements and Blood Relations

-Linear, circular and distribution arrangements
+- Linear, circular and distribution arrangements

-Blood Relations
+- Blood Relations

-c) Data interpretation and Data Sufficiency
+- c) Data interpretation and Data Sufficiency

-• Tables
+- Tables

-Pie Charts
+- Pie Charts

-Bar Graphs
+- Bar Graphs

-Data Sufficiency
+- Data Sufficiency

-c) Clocks, Calendars, Direction sense and Cubes
+- c) Clocks, Calendars, Direction sense and Cubes

-Clocks
+- Clocks

-• Calendars (Conventional and shortcut methods to find day of a date)
+- Calendars (Conventional and shortcut methods to find day of a date)

-• Cubes
+- Cubes

-Direction Sense
+- Direction Sense

 4 Test taking strategies - (2 Hours)

-Thismodule will focus on:
+This module will focus on:

-• Understanding patterns of tests (Adaptive, non

-adaptive, navigation - intra sectional, inter sectional)

-• Best strategies to maximize scores and clear cut-offs

-• Shortcut strategies on Quantitative Aptitude, Logical

-Reasoning as well as Verbal Ability to ace sections
+- Understanding patterns of tests (Adaptive, non adaptive, navigation intra sectional, inter sectional) - Best strategies to maximize scores and clear cut-offs - Shortcut strategies on Quantitative Aptitude, Logical Reasoning as well as Verbal Ability to ace sections

 5. Post Training Assessment with debrief - (2 Hours)

-An assessment that tests a student on all three sections of Aptitude, followed a

-detailed student-wise analysis based on:
+An assessment that tests a student on all three sections of Aptitude, followed a detailed student-wise analysis based on:

-• Cut-off
+- Cut-off

-• Percentile w.r.t the batch
+- Percentile w.r.t the batch

-• Percentile w.r.t. the college
+- Percentile w.r.t. the college

-• Corrective measures to be taken to improve the score
+- Corrective measures to be taken to improve the score

-In class, there will be a debrief on how the test should have been takenby an

-ideal test taker to navigate through the difficulties and ace the cut-off.
+In class, there will be a debrief on how the test should have been takenby an ideal test taker to navigate through the difficulties and ace the cut-off.

 6. Tests outside training schedule

-An ideal aptitude training course is a mix of classroom learning / guided

-question solving, followed by self-practice.
-The 'training duration' focuses

-mainly on laying strong foundations on concepts and ability to solve questions

-on major aptitude topics.
-Significant amount of practice is also provided to

-students through online tests in the form of:
+An ideal aptitude training course is a mix of classroom learning / guided question solving, followed by self-practice.
+The 'training duration' focuses mainly on laying strong foundations on concepts and ability to solve questions on major aptitude topics.
+Significant amount of practice is also provided to students through online tests in the form of:

-1. Pre-Assessment test
+- 1. Pre-Assessment test

-2. Full-length practice tests
+- 2. Full-length practice tests

-3. Company specific tests (patterns and question types of major recruiters

-should be given exposure to)
+- 3. Company specific tests (patterns and question types of major recruiters should be given exposure to)

-Dofe ranca matarial